Zynith/Zynith/README.md

 My name is Frantz.

-Finance Graduate turning to Data Science.
+Finance Graduate with an interest in Data Science.